Growing Vegetables in Containers

 Some of your options for ingredients for a media mix include peat, perlite, vermiculite, granite sand, bark, coconut husks, and composted animal manure.
 If you don't like your first choice, you can always try something different next season!
 All of the media mentioned here should be readily available from your local garden center or nursery.

 You can also grow many vegetables, especially greens, hydroponically.
-For more information about this process, which involves using a nutrient-rich solution instead of a traditional soil-based media, read "Grow Your Own Vegetables without Soil."
+For more information about this process, which involves using a nutrient-rich solution instead of a traditional soil-based media, see our article on hydroponic vegetable gardening.

 Compost is a great way to create organic nutrients for your garden and reduce the amount of waste you send to the landfill.
 You just mix "green" matter like kitchen scraps with "brown" stuff like dead leaves.
 With proper care, in six to twelve months you'll have a nutrient-rich mixture that can be used to supplement your garden soil—whether it's in containers or not.
 It's easy to create a compost bin or heap, and there's plenty of information around to help you.
 Read "Composting for the Home Gardener" for more information.